um-tech-evolution/CartesianGP.jl/README.md

 ## Examples

-The `examples/` directory contains (or will soon contain) some examples of using CGP.jl to evolve actual circuits.
+The `examples/` directory contains (or will soon contain) some examples of using CartesianGP.jl to evolve actual circuits.
 These can be used as blueprints for implementing your own simulations.
 Right now the example code is pretty rough, but it will improve over time and will eventually include comments and documentation to help with getting